-Plant Adaptations Unit (Plant Adventures)
+Plant Growth & Interactions (Plant Adventures)

-Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 New!
-Seed Dispersal How did a tree travel halfway around the world?
+Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Seed Dispersal How did a tree travel halfway around the world?
 Students develop physical models of seed structures.
 They observe how structure affects the seed's function in dispersing away from the tree.
 1.4 Plants have basic life needs and functional parts that allow them to survive.
 Key ideas include: (a) plants need nutrients, air, water, light, and a place to grow; (b) structures of plants perform basic functions; and (c) plants can be classified based on a variety of characteristics.
-Coming soon!
-Summer 2023 A new lesson is in the works!
+Lesson 2 Animal Seed Dispersal Why do seeds have so many different shapes?
+Students develop a model of a furry animal and then use it to test how far seed models with different structures can travel.
 1.4 Plants have basic life needs and functional parts that allow them to survive.
 Key ideas include: (a) plants need nutrients, air, water, light, and a place to grow; (b) structures of plants perform basic functions; and (c) plants can be classified based on a variety of characteristics.
-Lesson 2 Water, Sunlight, & Plant Growth Could a plant survive without light?
+Lesson 3 Water, Sunlight, & Plant Growth Could a plant survive without light?
 Students conduct an investigation to determine that plants need water and light to grow.
 1.4 Plants have basic life needs and functional parts that allow them to survive.
 Key ideas include: (a) plants need nutrients, air, water, light, and a place to grow; (b) structures of plants perform basic functions; and (c) plants can be classified based on a variety of characteristics.
-Coming soon!
-Summer 2023 A new lesson is in the works!
-1.4 Plants have basic life needs and functional parts that allow them to survive.
-Key ideas include: (a) plants need nutrients, air, water, light, and a place to grow; (b) structures of plants perform basic functions; and (c) plants can be classified based on a variety of characteristics.
-Lesson 3 Lesson Sunset Summer '23 Light, Leaves, & Competition Why do trees grow so tall?
-Students observe that plants require light in order to fully grow and be healthy.
-1.4 Plants have basic life needs and functional parts that allow them to survive.
-Key ideas include: (a) plants need nutrients, air, water, light, and a place to grow; (b) structures of plants perform basic functions; and (c) plants can be classified based on a variety of characteristics.
-Lesson 4 Lesson Sunset Summer '23 Adaptations & Habitat Should you water a cactus?
-Students observe that different plants require different amounts of light and water.
-1.4 Plants have basic life needs and functional parts that allow them to survive.
-Key ideas include: (a) plants need nutrients, air, water, light, and a place to grow; (b) structures of plants perform basic functions; and (c) plants can be classified based on a variety of characteristics.
-Lesson 5 CLesson Sunset Summer '23 CADA Adaptations & Habitat Where do plants grow best?
-Students practice thinking like gardeners, considering what plants need and how a simple habitat can change over time.
+Lesson 4 Plant Needs & Habitats How much water should you give a plant?
+Students plan and conduct a series of virtual experiments in order to determine how much water and sunlight a set of mystery plants need in order to stay healthy and survive.
 1.4 Plants have basic life needs and functional parts that allow them to survive.
 Key ideas include: (a) plants need nutrients, air, water, light, and a place to grow; (b) structures of plants perform basic functions; and (c) plants can be classified based on a variety of characteristics.